Creating your first script¶

 Moving a node like that does not take into account colliding with walls or the floor.
 In Your first 2D game, you will learn another approach to moving objects while detecting collisions.

 Our node currently moves by itself.
-In the next part, we'll use player input to control it.
+In the next part Listening to player input, we'll use player input to control it.